 24th September 1939

+The NKVD execute 42 staff and patients at a Polish military hospital in the village of Grabowiec.
+German Einsatzgruppe IV, under the command of SS-Brigadeführer Lothar Beute, executes approximately 800 Polish intellectuals, political leaders, and members of the Polish elite as part of a campaign to eliminate potential resistance to German occupation.
+The atrocity is committed near Bydgoszcz, a site that became known as the 'Valley of Death' due to the numerous killings carried out during September and October 1939.
 The Soviet Union as per the Secret 'Spheres of interest' Clause agreed in the Molotov-Ribbentrop pact, demands of the Estonian Foreign Minister in Moscow that Estonia sign a treaty of 'mutual assistance', allowing for the Soviet Union to occupy key Estonian military bases.

 25th September 1939

 At 0800, in coordination with the German Army heavily shelling Warsaw, the Luftwaffe begins a massive bombing attack against the city, launching 1,150 sorties and dropping 500 tons of high explosive and 72 tons of incendiary bombs over the course of the day.
 Nicknamed 'Black Monday' the attack badly damages the centre of Warsaw, bursting water mains and knock out electricity.
 However, because of the fires obscuring the view of later waves of aircraft, the Luftwaffe also manages to inadvertently drops some of its bombs onto the positions held by German infantry units that have penetrated into the northwest of the city, inflicting heavy casualties.
+Polish casualties in Warsaw since the start of the war now stand at approximately 18,000 civilians and 23,000 military dead and wounded.

 27th September 1939